bazhenamatnenko-spec/FreshlinkAI/README.md

 This diagram shows how the marketplace uses AI to process food listings.
 Businesses submit listings, which are analyzed by the AI to categorize the food and assign a risk level.
 Low-risk listings are automatically approved and published, while high-risk ones are sent to a human reviewer for approval.
 Once approved, listings become visible to users, who can then reserve pickups.

 <img width="1067" height="489" alt="Screenshot 2026-05-09 at 7 16 50 PM" src="https://github.com/user-attachments/assets/70413e1a-f8bd-438e-992d-7b937db615bd" />
+User Interface: Browsing and Reserving Food

+This screen shows how the user can browse available food listings in the marketplace.
+Each listing displays key details like food type, location, pickup time, storage requirements, and risk level.
+Users can filter and search listings, view more details, or reserve a pickup directly from the listing.
 <img width="900" height="538" alt="Screenshot 2026-05-09 at 7 17 09 PM" src="https://github.com/user-attachments/assets/aa354e79-385f-4783-a80d-e00faecb69a5" />
 <img width="695" height="310" alt="Screenshot 2026-05-09 at 7 18 12 PM" src="https://github.com/user-attachments/assets/99acf9a2-e734-461b-80be-51178e6b89ac" />